Quantum-Accelerators/quacc/docs/user/advanced/vasp_hpc.md

 === "Parsl"

+    Let's consider a scenario where we want to run concurrent VASP jobs that each use run on half of a compute node's CPU cores.
+Let's assume that a full CPU node is 128 cores.

     From an interactive resource like a Jupyter Notebook or IPython kernel from the login node on the remote machine:

     ```python